QOS: A Quantum Operating System: Evaluation

-\myparagraph{Classical and Quantum Overheads} Figure \ref{fig:compiler_overheads} (a) shows the average classical and quantum overheads of the \projecttitle{} compiler.
+\myparagraph{Classical and quantum overheads} Figure \ref{fig:compiler_overheads} (a) shows the average classical and quantum overheads of the error mitigator.
 The classical overhead is $16.6\times$ and $2.5\times$ for 12 and 24 qubits, respectively, and the quantum overhead is 31.3$\times$ and 12$\times$ for 12 and 24 qubits, respectively.
 However, fidelity improves by $2.6\times$ and $456.5\times$ for 12 and 24 qubits, respectively; therefore, for larger circuits, the fidelity improvement is worth the cost.

-\myparagraph{Scalability} To demonstrate that the \projecttitle{} Compiler increases the scalability, we run the VQE-1 benchmark on a hypothetical 1000-qubit QPU with one-qubit gate errors of $10^{-4}$, two-qubit gate errors of $10^{-3}$, and measurement errors of $10^{-2}$.
+\myparagraph{Scalability} To demonstrate that the error mitigator is scalable, we run the VQE-1 benchmark on a hypothetical 1000-qubit QPU with one-qubit gate errors of $10^{-4}$, two-qubit gate errors of $10^{-3}$, and measurement errors of $10^{-2}$.
 We optimize with budget $b\in\{0,1,4,8\}$ and report the estimated fidelity.
-Figure \ref{fig:compiler_overheads} (b) shows that all budget $b$ values improve the estimated fidelity, with a tradeoff of improvement vs. overheads.
+Figure \ref{fig:compiler_overheads} (b) shows that all budget $b$ values improve the estimated fidelity, \coloredText{where higher $b$ equals higher fidelity.}

-\takeaway{ \textbf{RQ1 takeaway:} The \projecttitle{} compiler improves the properties of quantum circuits by $51\%$ on average, leading to an improvement in fidelity of 2.6--456.5$\times$, while incurring acceptable classical and quantum overheads. }
+\myparagraph{RQ1 takeaway} The error mitigator improves the properties of quantum circuits by $51\%$ on average, leading to an improvement in fidelity of 2.6--456.5$\times$, while incurring justifiable classical and quantum overheads.